stuyoder/bbr-acs/README.md

 ## Bootable live image

-Scripts are used to create a bootable live image which will test BSA and FWTS automatically.
+Scripts in this repo are used to create a bootable live image which will test BSA and FWTS automatically.

 ### Prerequisite